Join Us

 How Do I Choose?

-Then we will consider using a microprocessor instead of a microcontroller.
+we consider a microprocessor instead of a microcontroller.

 The company is the world’s best mt8766 supplier.
 We are your one-stop shop for all needs.
-Our staff are highly-specialized and will help you find the product you need.
+Our staff is highly specialized and can help you find the product you require.

 Conclusion

-MicroType Engineering has years of experience designing both microcontroller and microprocessor based systems.
-With full firmware support, MTE can assist with any and all parts of the design process.
-Reach out to learn how MTE can kickstart your new design today!
+MicroType Engineering has extensive experience designing systems based on both microcontrollers and microprocessors.
+With full firmware support, we can assist with all parts of the design process.
+Reach out to learn how MTE can help kickstart your new design today!

 All about CPUs: Microprocessor, Microcontroller and ...

 Ever heard of CPUs?
-Then you must have come across these terms: Microprocessor (MPU), Microcontroller (MCU) as well as Single Board Computer (SBC).
-But do you know, they’re actually very different yet similar in a way!
+Then you must have come across these terms: Microprocessor (MPU), Microcontroller (MCU), and Single Board Computer (SBC).
+But did you know they’re actually very different yet similar in some ways?
 Confused?
 No fret!
-Today, we will examine each of their differences and uses in our day-to-day life!
+Today, we will examine each of their differences and uses in our day-to-day lives!

-Before we hop right into each of them, let’s talk briefly about CPU, since this is where all the processors begin!
+Before we dive into each of them, let's briefly discuss the CPU, as this is where all processors begin!

 What is the CPU?